masbagal/musings/src/posts/20250702-stepfather.md

 As of now, I can accept this current situation.
 That doesn't mean I condone everything that happened back then.
 There are valuable lessons there that I won't forget, though they don't need to be constantly brought up.

 Learning to forgive doesn't mean forgetting, but choosing not to let the past poison the future.

+---

+Additional reflection on December 2025: Is this a coping mechanism?
+Maybe.
+I don't reject that possibility, but again what else can I do?
+Can't write the detailed backstory but I'm very sure that my overall life is much harder without him taking care of my mom.